ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 ## Recommendations
 1. Reallocate budget to top performing campaigns:
-    - Facebook c1, Instagram c1 and Pinterest c1 and c2 within Dislay
+    - Facebook c1, Instagram c1 and Pinterest c1 and c2 within Display
     - Branding (c1), Generic (c1), and Remarketing (c1) within Search
-2. For Branding campaigns that are costly, breakdown conversions by age group, gender, location, and subscription type to unpack if some branding appeals to specific user segments.
+2. For campaigns where cost per subscription or sign up are costly, breakdown conversions by age group, gender, location, and subscription type to unpack if some branding appeals to specific user segments.
 3. Identify and Replicate Success: Conduct a deep dive to determine what specific changes were implemented around May 2024 that caused the significant jump in retention rates.
 These successful strategies should be documented and applied to all future marketing and product initiatives to sustain the positive trend.
 4. Leverage User Feedback from Top Cohorts: Gather feedback from the most successful cohorts to understand why they are so engaged.
 This could provide valuable insights for product improvements and content strategy to further increase long-term retention.